LShiHuskies/spaceshooterapp/README.md

 # Direction on how to run and start the program

 1. Fork and clone this repository to your local environment.
+2. Navigate to the GitHub for the [SpaceShip Shooter Api](https://github.com/LShiHuskies/space-shooter-api).
+3. Fork and clone the back-end api repository.
-2. Navigate to the file directory from your terminal.
+4. Navigate to the file directory from your terminal for the back-end.
-3. Since the backend api is hosted on the web on 'https://space-shooter-api.herokuapp.com', there is no need to fork and clone the backend api.
-4. Run npm start and you should be prompted to http://localhost:3000/
+4. Run rails start and you should be prompted to http://localhost:3000/.
+(Make sure the back-end api is running on http://localhost:3000/)
-5. For a quick demo, simply click submit and the game will start.
+5. Navigate to the file directory for the front-end, and run PORT=4000 npm start and you should be prompted to http://localhost:4000/.
+6. To start with a Demo account play, just click on Demo and you can simply start.
-6. For a quick tutorial of the App: [SpaceShip Shooter App](https://youtu.be/Mn6nAQIv57g).
+6. For a quick tutorial of the App: [SpaceShip Shooter App](https://www.youtube.com/watch?v=uyQVa7hhAwQ).
 7. To play live on Heroku on the Web, simply navigate to [SpaceShip Shooter Heroku](https://blooming-garden-39476.herokuapp.com/).

 # ScreenShots of Game In Action